ZahraGoli717/LLM/README.md

-This repository is about LLMs and Generative AI.
+This repository is about LLMs and Generative AI. \n
 If the notebook doesn't open in GitHub, copy the notebook address into Google Colab and open it there.